 ST. PETERSBURG, FL (April 24, 2015) – In honor of Earth Day, Mayor Rick Kriseman recently unveiled the newest sustainability feature of the city’s Sunlit City Parks program – a solar-powered mobile device charging station.

-Sustainability continues to be a cornerstone of Mayor Kriseman’s Administration and an important component of Deputy Mayor Kanika Tomalin’s Healthy City Initiative.
-On April 18, St. Petersburg celebrated Earth Day with its second annual free festival in South Straub Park along the cities renowned waterfront.
-While this was the second official Earth Day festival for St. Pete, the city is leading the way in Florida by implementing strategies for a sustainable future.
-St. Petersburg was the first city in the state to receive the Green Building Coalition’s Green City designation, and has been recognized for energy conservation, recycling, water conservation, fuel efficiency, landscaping and preservation of open spaces, and other environmental programs.
+In conclusion, sustainability continues to be a cornerstone of Mayor Kriseman’s Administration.
+Moreover an important component of Deputy Mayor Kanika Tomalin’s Healthy City Initiative.
+On April 18, the City of St. Petersburg celebrated Earth Day.
+For it was its second annual free festival.
+Located also in South Straub Park along the cities renowned waterfront.
+This was also the second official Earth Day festival for St. Pete.